jakelazaroff/unpm/README.md

 - If a library is written in TypeScript, you'd need to find a transpiled version.
 - If you're checking types, you'd need to find the type definitions and configure TypeScript.
 - If a transitive dependency is missing from your import map, you won't know until you actually load your website.

+### Isn't it bad to commit dependencies to my repo?

+There are two main reasons most package managers advise you not to commit dependencies:

+- Dependencies with native binaries will only work on a single platform.
+- The folder can be really big — hundreds or even thousands of megabytes of code.

+That's it!
+It's true that both of these are fixed by not committing dependencies to your repository.
+But it introduces a ton of drawbacks:

+- Since your dependencies are not committed to source control, you depend on an external system to build and run your app.
+- Since installation across version ranges is non-deterministic, they need a lock file to make sure the exact same dependencies get installed.
+- Since you can't just edit a dependency file, they need [baroque workarounds](https://pnpm.io/cli/patch) to let you patch a dependency.
+- Since you can't use the installed files in your browser, you need _another_ tool to bundle everything together.

+For some apps, this might be unavoidable.
+But for many websites, these are tradeoffs that don't need to be made.
+For example, native binaries aren't an issue for websites, because code that runs in browsers is not platform specific.
+And the solution to a bloated dependencies folder is to download less code (and, ideally, use fewer dependencies in the first place).

+If you're still unconvinced, htmx has [a great essay on vendoring dependencies](https://htmx.org/essays/vendoring/).